neos/doctools/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 different parties.

 We use *vendor namespaces* for package keys, i.e. all packages which are released and maintained by the TYPO3 and FLOW3 core teams start with ``TYPO3.*``.
-In your company, we suggest that you use your company name as vendor namespace.
+In your company we suggest that you use your company name as vendor namespace.

 Importing and Installing Packages